Azure/azure-sdk-for-js/sdk/deviceregistry/arm-deviceregistry/README.md

 ### Install the `@azure/arm-deviceregistry` package

-Install the Azure DeviceRegistry client library for JavaScript with `npm`:
+Install the Azure DeviceRegistryManagement client library for JavaScript with `npm`:

 ```bash
 npm install @azure/arm-deviceregistry